This guide is for educational, research, and harm reduction purposes only.

 In Jamaica, psilocybin mushrooms are completely legal.
 If you are in the country doing research, you may want to ask around for Tedd’s or Miss Brown’s.

 As in the Netherlands, there are also several established retreats in Jamaica that may be able to help with your requests.
-You can explore your options through a search engine or through the Tripsitters Directory, retreat.guru, or psychedelic experience.
+You can explore your options through a search engine or through the Tripsitters Directory or retreat.guru.

 In Brazil, even though psilocybin and psilocin (another psychoactive compound in magic mushrooms) are technically illegal, it is still legal to possess, consume, and sell magic mushrooms.
 They are sold mainly through websites like jardim xamanico.